Authorised Representative: Full Guide on Regulation (EU) 2019/1020 and How to Avoid Legal Pitfalls When Selling Products to the EU

 Complying with European regulations can be challenging, but it’s incredibly important.
 You’ll need to find an Authorised Representative with a strong network and good connections in Europe, who stays updated and informed in regulatory affairs and who makes serving your representation needs an important priority.

 European authorities will continue to tighten regulations and be more vigilant with the products entering the market.
 Choosing an Authorised Representative who can help you stay compliant is more important than ever and will be essential for the future of your company.
+It helps you to avoid legal pitfalls and ensures that you can keep selling your products on the European or UK market.

 We can help you find an AR that suits your needs.
 If you want to know more, contact us today.